example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

 The most simple option is to only use the `production` environment branch and add all changes via feature branches and merge requests.

-When working in an ITIL based change management environment this simple approach does not adopt to change management requirements which allow code changes being tested on dedicated systems prior being deployed to production systems.
+When working in an ITIL based change management environment this simple approach does not adopt to change management requirements which ony allows code changes being tested on dedicated systems prior being deployed to production systems.
-This is where one should consider adopting the GIT Flow concept.
+This is where one should consider adopting the [GIT Flow](https://nvie.com/posts/a-successful-git-branching-model/) concept.

-This blog post explains the simple and the git flow based change workflow for a Puppet control-repository.
+This blog post explains the *simple* and the *git flow* based change workflow for a Puppet control-repository.

 * Table of content
 {:toc}